Blunix-GmbH/role-mariadb-replication-scripts/README.md

 # blunix.role-mariadb-replication-scripts
 This Ansible role installs and configures mariadb-replication-scripts.

-This role is part of the Blunix hosting stack.
+kThis role is part of the Blunix hosting stack.
 Documentation is available at <a href="https://www.blunix.com/manual" target="_blank">https://www.blunix.com/manual</a>.

 # Mirror to github